bshetti/portworx-blog/db_cost_aws-bs.md

 ### Portworx + Postgres or RDS?

 Based on the cost comparison above, its obvious that Portworx+Postgres is the better option at 50% cheaper to operate than RDS.
 However, in any operations organization there are many parameters that help make the decision to use a managed service vs self built.
 Cost is an important aspect, but parameters like K8S expertise or even DB expertise are important considerations.
-If we assume K8S expertise and DB exoertise is in house then Portworx+Postgres is the best option to help reduce the operational cost of the solution.
+If we assume K8S expertise and DB expertise is in house then Portworx+Postgres is the best option to help reduce the operational cost of the solution.

 ## Detailed configurations